storacha/www/src/pages/docs/how-to/upload.md

 }
 ```

 In Node.js, the [filesFromPath library](https://github.com/web3-storage/files-from-path) reads File objects from the local file system.
-The `getFilesFromPaths` helper asynchronously returns an array of Files that you can use directly with the put client method:
+The `getFilesFromPaths` helper asynchronously returns an array of Files that you can use directly with the `uploadDirectory` client method:

 ```javascript
 import { getFilesFromPaths } from 'files-from-path'